Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Causes of Constipation

 Constipation is frequently the result of autonomic neuropathy caused by vinca alkaloids, oxaliplatin, taxanes, and thalidomide.
-Other drugs, such as opioid analgesics or anticholinergics (antidepressants and antihistamines), may lead to constipation by causing decreased sensitivity to the defecation reflex and decreased gut motility.
-Since constipation is common with the use of opioids, a bowel regimen should be initiated when opioids are prescribed and continued for as long as the patient takes them.
+Other drugs, such as opioid analgesics and anticholinergics (including antidepressants and antihistamines), may lead to constipation by causing decreased sensitivity to the defecation reflex and decreased gut motility.
+Because constipation is common with the use of opioids, a bowel regimen should be initiated when opioids are prescribed and continued for as long as the patient takes them.
 Opioids produce varying degrees of constipation, suggesting a dose-related phenomenon.
-One study suggests that clinicians should not base laxative prescribing on the opioid dose, but rather titrate the laxative according to bowel function.
-Lower doses of opioids or weaker opioids, such as codeine, are just as likely to cause constipation.[
+One study suggested that clinicians should not prescribe laxatives based on the opioid dose, but rather should titrate the laxative according to bowel function.
+Lower doses of opioids or weaker opioids, such as codeine, are just as likely to cause constipation as higher doses and stronger opioids.[

 Assessment of Constipation